 In the U.S., an estimated 30 million people have type 2 diabetes.
 Additionally, there are damages that a human body does to the diabetic condition.
 And while this is a severe disease, several myths surround diabetes.
 For example, is diabetes caused only due to consuming an excessive amount of sugar?
-Or can you sell unused diabetic supplies?
+Or can you sell extra diabetic test strips?

 Let’s unmask 6 myths and misconceptions about type 2 diabetes: